martinkean/microinvestigators/pages/about.md

 ![](https://res.cloudinary.com/dnf1xnzg3/image/upload/v1663592693/MicroInvestigators/MI_Rani_lfa5wx.jpg)

   <h3>Rani Fernandez (she/her)</h3>
         <p>Rani is the programme manager of the SIT Certificate of Environmental Management courses and also a kaiako at SIT.
-Rani supervised, manged and completed her own Eco-friendly resort project in India in 2012 at the midst of a Mangrove ecosystem while preserving the unique flora and fauna and incorporating the best of all environmental management systems.
-An enthusiastic nature lover who believes that it is our responsibility to make this environment a better place for the future generation.</p>
+Rani coordinates Micro-Investigators field sessions with local schools and links them to teaching in her certificate classes so her students get a chance to practice environmental communication.
+She is an enthusiastic nature lover who believes that it is our responsibility to make this environment a better place for the future generation.</p>
       </div><!-- /.col-lg-4 -->
     </div><!-- /.row -->
           </div>